kubermatic/kubeone/test/README.md

 ## Infras

 Infra references the terraform config to use and it's variables.
-Multiplied together with Scenarios they form a matrix of diffeernt cloud providers / version / configuration options
+Multiplied together with Scenarios they form a matrix of different cloud providers / version / configuration options

 ## Regenerating tests